15 Side Hustles for Writers to Make Extra Money

-Blogs and niche websites are very similar, and the names can be used interchangeably at times.
+Blogs and niche websites are very similar, and the names can sometimes be used interchangeably.
 The biggest distinction of a niche site is that the content is very tightly focused on a specific topic.

 To make money from your content-based website, you can sell advertising, become an affiliate for other companies, publish sponsored content, or sell products and services that you create.
 For example, many bloggers create digital products such as ebooks, courses, and templates that they sell on their websites.

 The income potential from starting a blog or niche website is significant.
-It takes time to build up traffic and revenue, but once you do, the earnings can be huge.
+It takes time to build up traffic and revenue, but the earnings can be huge once you do.
 Some bloggers earn six figures per year, and others actually make that much each month.

 Of course, not everyone is going to achieve that level of success.
-But it’s certainly possible to make a full-time income from your content-based website if you’re willing to put in the work.
+But it’s possible to make a full-time income from your content-based website if you’re willing to do the work.